 Early on, the bulk of the payment goes toward principal and interest.
 This is because the interest rate is calculated on the remaining balance of the loan and each month as the loan is paid down, the interest rate is applied to a slightly lower amount.

-Now let's say that you paid down your mortgage by $25,000 after the first five years.
+Now let's say you pay $300 extra every month toward your principal.
 What happens?
 First, your payment stays the same; it's still fixed.
 But you reduce the life of the loan.
-Your loan balance drops in year six to around $150,000 instead of $180,000 without the additional paydown.
+Your loan balance drops in year six to about $275,000 instead of about $335,000 without the additional paydown.
 In this scenario your mortgage is also paid off in just over 22 years, instead of 30 years.

 The ARM Change